Fill out a short online consult for our medical team.

 Check out what our customers are saying

-We offer a custom combination of the most effective Health Canada-authorized hair loss medications currently available, finasteride and minoxidil, so we can offer you different levels of strength and convenience.
+We offer a custom combination of the most effective medications authorized for sale by Health Canada currently available, finasteride and minoxidil, so we can offer you different levels of strength and convenience.
 We even offer the accelerator tretinoin to speed everything up!

 What’s even better, our custom combos are all topical: aka, they completely avoid the side effects that can come with oral treatments.

 Good news!
 Minoxidil slows hair loss and stimulates hair growth for roughly 62% patients, and finasteride slows or stops hair loss for nearly 90% of patients while also causing hair re-growth for about 66%!
 In other words: yes, hair loss can be slowed, stopped, prevented, and in some cases even reversed.

 Keep in mind: neither of these treatments is a cure.
 They must be used regularly to have effect, and if stopped, the hair loss will return.
 Healthy hair growth is also a slow process, so it’ll be hard to spot change until at least 3 months of consistent use.
 Don’t give up: when it comes to beating back hair loss, patience is key.

 (Wanna check our sources for those stats?
 See here, here, here, and here.)